myselfshravan/stock-analyzerr-extension/README.md

-# 🚀 Stock Analyzerr - AI Stock Insights
+# 🚀 Stock Analyzer - AI Stock Insights

 > **Instantly analyze any Groww stock with AI-powered insights from ChatGPT**